gnoul4869/gnoul4869/README.md

 <pre>
 Chuck Jokes (12/2022):

-"Chuck Jokes is a simple react application for viewing Chuck Norris's collection of jokes"
+"A simple react application for viewing a collection of Chuck Norris jokes"

 Languages: TypeScript, SCSS
 Library: React